Mental Health is one of the most diverse and in-demand roles in the health care industry.

 An intake officer is often ‘the first point of contact for (a) therapeutic services team.
 The intake officer triages all referrals to (their) therapeutic team and ensures that all relevant paperwork is completed and submitted prior to the client’s first intake session with the counselling team.’5

-Intakes officers also assess the level of risk for callers and, if needed, report this information to other colleagues or the relevant authorities.
+Intakes officers, particularly those with a mental health qualification, also assess the level of risk for callers and, if needed, report this information to other colleagues or the relevant authorities.

 You can read an example of an intake officer role here.